jwilkie94/ST558-Project-1/README.md

 interested in the absolute magnitude’s relation to estimated diameter (in meters) and whether the asteroid is potentially hazardous or not.
-To explore this further, I will create a new data frame with those columns and a new column for the date.
+To explore this further, I will create a new data frame with those columns and aolumn for the date.

 ``` r
 #create a new column "date" in each data frame